 A Superior Court judge suppressed child pornography files found on my client’s computer.
 The investigation began when a police officer accessed the computer remotely through a peer-to-peer file sharing network and found illegal files.
 The police determined the IP address that the computer was using to access the Internet, learned that it was registered to Comcast, and got the subscriber information for the account.
 The judge suppressed the evidence found on the computer because the search warrant affidavit did not establish sufficient probability that the device with the contraband files was in the home at the time that the search warrant was executed and because the items listed in the affidavit for which the police were permitted to search was too broad.

 One final defense to charges of possession or dissemination of child pornography is entrapment.
 Entrapment occurs when police arrest a person for committing a crime they convinced the person to do that would have otherwise never done it.
 If an undercover police officer convinces a person to download child pornography who would never normally do so and then arrest that person for the crime, that person has a defense of entrapment.

 Stay Quiet, Demand a Lawyer, and Call Me

-Hiring an experienced criminal defense lawyer is your best chance of overcoming charges of possession or dissemination of child pornography.
+Hiring an experienced criminal defense lawyer who has represented many people accused of possessing, disseminating, and producing child pornography lawyer is essential.
 If you have been charged with one of these crimes in eastern or central Massachusetts, call The Law Offices of Keren Goldenberg today.